ravinrabbid/DivaCon2040/README.md

 DivaCon2040 is a firmware for DIY Project Diva Arcade controllers based on the RP2040 microcontroller as found on the Raspberry Pi Pico.

 It is pretty much tailored to this specific use case, if you are looking for something universal, ready-to-flash and on-the-fly configurable I'd recommend to have a look at more general approaches like [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE).
 If you however want build something more specialized or custom, feel free to use this project as a base, it is designed to be somewhat modular to be easily remodeled.
+See [DonCon2040](https://github.com/ravinrabbid/DonCon2040) for an example on how this could look like.

 ![DivaCon2040](controller.jpg)